 Open the command prompt or PowerShell and type:

 This will show a list of all connections and the status of the connection:

 We can also view the details of each connection with

 net use <driveletter>.
-This is really handy if you want to check if a particular network drive is currently used or you want to know more about the resource type.
+This is really handy if you want to check if a particular network drive is currently used or if you want to know more about the resource type.